As your team begins to use Slack regularly, you’ll quickly learn the importance of channels.

 4 Common Problems When Utilizing Slack Public Channels

-Although there are quite a few advantages with using Slack public channels, some instances exist where teams have problems using them.
+Although there are quite a few advantages to using Slack public channels, some instances exist where teams have problems using them.
 Here are four of the most common problems organizations encounter when using public channels and some potential solutions.

 1. Public Channel Conversations Are Public